 The year was 1971.
 In a matter of weeks, Robert Hansen attacked not one but two young women.
 And likely three.
 This was a time when a single missed opportunity suddenly begat others.
 The first was real estate secretary Susan Heppeard, whom Hansen followed home, thinking — implausibly — that she’d given him a flirtatious look.
 When she turned him away, he returned with a pistol, intent on kidnapping her.

 Robert Chris Hansen held a gun at her head and threatened to kill her if she screamed.Ron Rice, Criminal Complaint, Dec.
 10, 1971

 Patty Roberts was kidnapped on December 19, 1971.
 She didn’t come forward until December 26th.
 That was the day after the body of Celia “Beth” van Zanten was found at McHugh Creek State Park.
-The young woman was bound with wire restraints and nude from the waist down.
+The young woman had been sexually assaulted, bound with wire restraints and was nude from the waist down.
 She froze to death.

 After her frightful encounter with Robert Hansen, Patty Roberts was certain of one thing.
 Hansen was responsible for the van Zanten homicide.